kbrdaemon/BCDR-tabletop-game/scenarios/fire.md

 How do you proceed?

 ---
-* How much of your employee hardware was at the office?
+* How much of your company/employee hardware was at the office?
 1WD10*10% => 25%
 * Paper Records have been destroyed, if not otherwise stated.
+* What critical systems have been destroyed.